|In a nutshell|

 Symptoms of deficiency may include:

 Side effects or overdose from folate found in natural sources is unlikely.
 When

-taken in recommended dosages, there is also little risk for side effects- excessive quantity of water soluble vitamins is removed with urine.
+taken in recommended dosages, there is also a little risk for side effects- an excessive quantity of water-soluble vitamins is removed with urine.
 However, the tolerable upper intake level has been set at 300 micrograms per day for very young children to up to 1,000 micrograms per day for healthy adults.
 Taking high levels or moderate to high levels of B9 in supplement form for a long period of time increases the risk of side effects.

 Side effects from too much of this nutrient in supplement form include cramping, gastrointestinal disturbances, difficulty sleeping, trouble concentrating, and many of the same symptoms that occur with a deficiency in this nutrient.
 Long term exposure to high dose supplements can also increase the risk of heart attack and certain types of cancer.

 Daily Recommended Intake and sources of B9